 - 2017 August Recess Talking Points: NFIP

-Please note: On September 8, Congress signed a three-month extension of the National Flood Insurance Program (NFIP).
-The bill, signed into law by the President, extends the NFIP until December 8, 2017.
+Please note: On September 8, 2017, Congress signed a three-month extension of the National Flood Insurance Program (NFIP).
+The bill, signed into law by the President, extended the NFIP until December 8, 2017.
 The program has since been extended until February 8, 2018.

 - Milliman Flood Insurance Study